data-intuitive/LuciusOperations/README.md

 # LuciusOperations

+## Introduction

 This repo is a toolbox for the maintenance of the Lucius stack.
+The main goal is to make life easier initializing/running/checking the APIs that are part of the stack: LuciusAPI and LuciusProcessing.

 At the moment, the defaults are for a development environment running locally.

-If spark-jobserver is running, this is the (current) sequence of working components:
+If spark-jobserver is running (see the `--endpoint` argument), this is the (current) sequence of working components:

 ```
 target/native/api/fetch_jar/fetch_jar